The Insurance Mediation Directive (2002/92/EC) is implemented into Norwegian law.

 - insurance taken out by an undertaking with an annual turnover of at least NOK 50 million

-Information from the insurance broker
+Information from the insurance intermediary

 Prior to the conclusion of an insurance contract and in the event of changes to or the renewal of a contract, the insurance intermediary shall as a minimum provide the customer with the following information: